 In 2008 we came back to the United States on a trip.
-One really cool part was taking the helicopter from JFK to Manhattan at night.
+The one really cool part was taking the helicopter from JFK to Manhattan at night.

-During that trip we spent three weeks driving from New York to San Francisco and during that trip I fell in love with America all over again and got homesick.
-Not long later we moved back to the United States and shortly afterwards I started to spend my time helping people for free with debt problems through the GetOutOfDebt.org site.
+During that trip, we spent three weeks driving from New York to San Francisco and during that trip I fell in love with America all over again and got homesick.
+Not long later we moved back to the United States and shortly afterward I started to spend my time helping people for free with debt problems through the GetOutOfDebt.org site.

 I think testimonials speak louder than any words I could write and for me they are more important.
 If you’d like to read some about me, click here.